blackappsolutions/core-content-jobs/README.md

 **![](attachments/114566139/114566172.png)**

-*   To add a folder, navigate into it and add a new content item of type "Folder Properties"
+*   <a name="defineFolder"></a>To add a folder, navigate into it and add a new content item of type "Folder Properties"
 *   Make the name of this content item reflect the folder name.

 ![](attachments/114566139/114566143.png)

 ![](attachments/114566139/114566145.png)